 Tax credits significantly reduce the upfront cost of going solar

-The 26% federal solar tax credit has been extended through the end of 2022.
-This solar incentive is available for both residential and commercial solar systems.
+Under the Inflation Reduction Act of 2022, the 30% federal residential solar tax credit has been extended for a decade.
 A tax credit is more valuable to the taxpayer than a write-off because it is a dollar-for-dollar reduction in taxes owed.
 In addition, businesses can get solar tax write-offs, further reducing the total cost of installing a solar system.

 For the project to be eligible, the solar system must be purchased.
 Thus, many community solar farm memberships, solar leases, and power purchase agreements do not qualify.